-The accounting policies used in the preparation of these consolidated financial statements are consistent with those used in the previous year, except for the adoption of the following new or amended IFRS applicable to the Group.
+The accounting policies used in the preparation of these consolidated financial statements are consistent with those used in the previous year.
+Amendments to IFRS which are effective for annual accounting period starting from 1 January 2017 did not have any significant impact on the accounting policies, financial position or performance of the Group.